 Three finalists were selected from over 20 candidates from 12 countries for the 2014 Award.
 They presented their ideas before a distinguished evaluation committee at the World Engineering Education Forum (WEEF) in Dubai.
 Their selection criteria focused on the measureable success of the initiative, the transferability of the idea and the potential to inspire others.

-Marita Cheng was selected as the recipient of the 2014 Airbus GEDC Diversity Award at the World Engineering Education Forum (WEEF) in Dubai on 3rd December 2014.
-She received $10,000 USD to support and develop her work in this field.
+Marita Cheng was selected as the recipient of the 2014 Airbus GEDC Diversity Award at the World Engineering Education Forum (WEEF) in Dubai on 3 December 2014.
+She received $10,000 to support and develop her work in this field.

 2013 Award – Chicago, USA

 The GEDC and Airbus recognised three inspiring finalists in 2013.
 Over 20 individuals from universities in 12 countries around the world were nominated for their work to increase diversity amongst the global engineering student body.
-Ana Lazarin from Wichita State University, USA, was announced as recipient of the Award on Monday 21 October at a gala dinner dedicated to diversity in engineering, which took place at the famous Art Institute of Chicago.
-She was selected for her outreach, recruitment and retention programmes which resulted in a 91% increase in the number of under-represented minority students and a significant increase in diversity in engineering education at the College of Engineering at Washington State University over the previous 5 years
+Ana Lazarin from Wichita State University, USA, was announced as the recipient of the award on 21 October at a gala dinner dedicated to diversity in engineering, which took place at the famous Art Institute of Chicago.
+She was selected for her outreach, recruitment and retention programmes, which resulted in a 91% increase in the number of under-represented minority students and a significant increase in diversity in engineering education at the College of Engineering at Washington State University over the previous 5 years.

 Airbus Defence and Space encourages the link between science and commercial application, seeing it as a driver of innovation.
 Every year, the ARGUS Science Award honours outstanding bachelor’s, master’s and diploma theses in the field of telecommunications and high-frequency technology.